-The power of Hellers film to embed itself in the heart of the viewer is beautifully encapsulated in one scene.
-As Rogers invites Vogel to share a minute’s silence with him in a restaurant.
-A silence that provides an opportunity “to remember all the people who loved you into being”.
-This is a scene that ultimately transcends the normal cinematic viewing experience.
-As each audience member becomes a part of the onscreen narrative.
-Ultimately taking ‘A Beautiful Day in the Neighbourhood’ beyond the boundaries of film into a joyous cinematic group therapy session.
+Heller’s film’s ability to embed itself in the viewer’s heart is beautifully encapsulated in one scene, as Rogers invites Vogel to share a minute’s silence with him in a restaurant.
+It’s a break in the narrative that gives the actors and the audience an opportunity “to remember all the people who loved you into being.”
+This one scene transcends the usual barriers of cinema as the audience becomes part of the onscreen narrative, ensuring A Beautiful Day in the Neighbourhood’s place as a joyous and emotional cinematic group therapy session.

 Director: Marielle Heller